Namuwiki: Administration

-Reception, influence, and comparison to similar services
+Reception and influence

-Namuwiki, according to SimilarWeb, is the 5th most visited website on the South Korean internet as of October 5, 2024, behind only the likes of Google, Naver, YouTube, and Daum.
-In addition, it is the wiki website most widely used by the Korean population.
-(Wikipedia.org is 33rd, compared to Namuwiki's 5th place.)
-It was the second most searched entity in 2015 Korea, according to Google Korea.
-Even though it has been criticized for lack of citations, inaccuracy, and bias, it is easy to read and editing policies have established its status as the go-to wiki website among the Korean population, which has boosted the website's status and influence into a staple of everyday Koreans' lives and pop culture.
-According to The Hankyoreh's October 30, 2024 (KST) article of Namuwiki, it has 7.2 times more traffic compared to the Korean Wikipedia.
-Similarweb ranks Namuwiki as the fifth most visited website in South Korea.
-According to The Korea Economic Daily, Namuwiki had a maximum daily user count of 2 million, and a maximum daily pageview count of 45 million in 2021, making it the seventh most visited website in Korea that year.
+According to Similarweb, Namuwiki is the 5th most visited website on the South Korean internet as of 5 October 2024, behind only the likes of Google, Naver, YouTube, and Daum.
+In addition, it is the most widely used wiki website by the Korean population, as well as the second most searched entity in 2015, according to Google Korea.
+Even though it have been criticized for lack of citations, inaccuracy and bias, editing policies has established its status as the go-to wiki website among the Korean population, which has boosted the website's status and influence into a staple of everyday Koreans' lives and pop culture.
+The Hankyoreh found that it has 7.2 times more traffic compared to the Korean Wikipedia, while The Korea Economic Daily observed that Namuwiki had a maximum daily user count of 2 million as well as a maximum daily pageview count of 45 million in 2021, making it the seventh most visited website in Korea that year.